PERFORMANCE INCENTIVE PLAN

-The Compensation Committee or the Management Committee may, in each of their respective sole discretion, adjust the Award for each Participant based upon that Participant's over achievement or under achievement in terms of his or her individual performance and the performance of the Participant's operating unit during the Plan Year.
-However, if any amount of the Award is based upon criteria other than objective measures established in accordance with Section V, the excess will not be performance based compensation under Code Section 162(m).
+The Compensation Committee or the Management Committee shall, in each of their respective sole discretion, adjust the Award for each Participant based upon that Participant's over achievement or under achievement in terms of his or her individual performance and the performance of the Participant's operating unit during the Plan Year.

-a.
-Hiring or Termination During Performance Period.
-An Employee who is selected as a Participant after the beginning of a Plan Year or a Participant who retires, who dies, or whose employment is transferred to a Related Company or Minority-Owned Related Company prior to the end of such Plan Year will be eligible to receive a pro rata share of an Award based on the number of months of participation during any portion of such Plan Year if, in the sole discretion of the Compensation Committee or the Management Committee, such an award is merited.
+An Employee who is selected as a Participant after the beginning of a Plan Year or a Participant who retires or who dies prior to the end of such Plan Year will be eligible to receive a pro rata share of an Award based on the number of months of participation during any portion of such Plan Year if, in the sole discretion of the Compensation Committee or the Management Committee, such an award is merited.
 A Participant whose employment is otherwise terminated prior to the end of such Plan Year will not be eligible for an Award.

 VII.
 Determination and Timing of Awards

 At the end of each applicable Performance Period, the Compensation Committee shall certify the extent, if any, to which the measures established in accordance with Section V have been met.
-All Awards to Participants who are Executives will be made by the Compensation Committee in its sole discretion.
+All Awards to Participants who are Executive Officers of the Company will be made by the Compensation Committee in its sole discretion.
 Awards to all other Participants shall be made by the Management Committee in its sole discretion.
-Awards will be paid for a particular Plan Year on the March 15th following the end of the Plan Year, or if March 15th is not a business day, the first business day immediately preceding the March 15th following the end of the Plan Year.
+Awards will be paid for a particular Plan Year at such time following the end of the Plan Year as shall be determined by the Compensation Committee or the Management Committee.

 VIII.
 Method of Payment of Awards

 b.
 Deferral of Payment of Award.
 An Award paid in cash may be deferred under the Deferred Compensation Plan of The Coca-Cola Company (or comparable international plan, if any) if the Compensation Committee has, not later than the grant of an Award, received and, in its sole discretion, approved a request by a Participant to defer receipt of an Award.

 IX.
 Amendment and Termination